This Scam Could Cost You Your Life

-For example, Dr. Lilit Gagikovna Baltaian was indicted after running illegitimate medical insurance scams through at least four home health agencies [*].
+For example, a California doctor was indicted after running illegitimate medical insurance scams through at least four home health agencies [*].

-Over $6 million was paid out on the fraudulent claims, leaving Baltaian facing the prospect of 10 years in federal prison.
+Over $6 million was paid out on the fraudulent claims, leaving the accused with the prospect of 10 years in federal prison.

 Purchasing medical equipment

 Another common medical identity scam occurs when criminals order expensive medical equipment to sell on the black market.
-In February 2022, two women were found guilty of their role in a massive Medicare fraud scheme in Boston [*].
+In February 2022, two women were found guilty of their role in an elaborate Medicare fraud scheme in Boston [*].